 If you’re within 10 percent of your ideal weight, have stretched abdominal skin and muscles (a pooch), and your breasts have sagged and seem somewhat deflated a mommy makeover with Dr. Hunsaker could be a great option for you.

-What are the procedures performed with a mommy makeover?
+What procedures are performed with a mommy makeover?

 A mommy makeover at Cosmetique usually involves, but not limited to, the following procedures: